 Cupar Museum and Heritage Centre is located in Cupar Railway Station Buildings.
-We are at the North end of platform 2.
+We are at the East end of platform 2.

 Cupar Museum and Heritage Centre is located in the former staff house at the east end of the Cupar Railway Station, itself a classic 19th century railway building.